Cumulo-pro/Dymension/monitoring/README.md

 # Introduction

-This document provides a comprehensive guide on implementing a custom metrics monitoring system for a Dymension node using Prometheus.
+The dymension-monitoring repository provides tools and guides for monitoring and analyzing metrics related to Dymension blockchain node.
+It includes: